Hello everyone! I’m again in Colombia, which I will cross quickly to reach Panama in Central America.

-I went from Cuenca to Guayaquil, where I met Eloisa, the lady known at the “Mitad Mitad del mundo”, the one of the cockroaches photo.
-From there I returned to Quito, where I saw Sandra, the girl of the first forest tour.
+From Cuenca, I went to Guayaquil, where I met again Eloisa, the lady known at the “Mitad Mitad del mundo,” the one of the cockroaches photo.
+From there, I returned to Quito, where I met again Sandra, the girl of the first forest tour.

 This bird was curious.
 Of a different species from the others and much smaller, with its call terrorized birds four times bigger, making them flee for taking the most delicious morsels.
 Even in front of me showed an unabashed fearlessness.

 The entrance to Barrio La Ronda, in Quito.
 A street with plenty of bars.

 Quito at dusk.
 In the background, the Panecillo, a hill with a giant statue of a winged Virgin, always visible (in the picture isn’t yet lit).

 I went up there with Sandra, and we dined at a beautiful restaurant, with a window from which we could see all Quito at night, hundreds of thousands of tiny lights set over the hills.

 Me, under the statue of Panecillo.
 I hold a glass of “canelazo”, a sort of hot cocktail with fruit and aguardiente.
 At the restaurant, we had warm wine with a slice of orange inside.

 Back in Colombia, in front of the spectacular Sanctuary Las Lajas, in Ipiales, on the border with Ecuador.

 Many pilgrims come to visit the shrine, sometimes asking miracles or healings to the Virgin.

 Now I am again in Pasto, a city for some reason snubbed by the “Lonely Planet South America” guide, which mentions it only in a note on how to arrive in Ecuador.
 Instead, it is pretty and pleasant to stay, certainly much more than other cities described with many pages.